KathrynParker/sceneittoo_v2/README.md

 ### Screenshots

-* Log In Page - Splash screen that promps a user to log in.
+* Log In Page - Splash screen that prompts a user to log in.
 Logging is needed to keep track of the user's movie lists.

 ![Log In Page](/public/images/readme_screencaps/login_readme.png "Log In")